What is the DirectRequest system?

 Do I need an appointment to apply for a permit?

 Yes, an appointment is needed when applying for any permit that requires plan review or when applying for more than three (3) over-the-counter permits.
-To schedule an appointment, please contact one of our Permit Technicians at 425-556-2473 or by email to Permit Tech.
+To schedule an appointment, please contact one of our Permit Technicians at 425-556-2473, by email to Permit Tech or through our online

 May I start work before my permit is issued?